evernost/fuzzyCalculator/doc/parsingRules.md

 Users are free to customise with their favorite infix if they really want to, but some restrictions apply:
-- infix ops cannot be made of letters, digits, commas, dots: this would mess with the rest of the parsing.<br>
+- infix operators cannot be made of letters, digits, commas, dots: this would mess with the rest of the parsing.<br>
   Special characters are recommended: `@`, `!`, `\`, `$`, `#`, ...<br>
   Feel free to combine them: `@*`, `+!`, ...
 - the special character(s) for your custom infix need to be added to the 'white list' in function `TODO`.